JsonTuning: Towards Generalizable, Robust, and Controllable Instruction Tuning: JsonTuning: Structure-to-Structure Instruction Tuning

 $S_O = \{O_1: u_1, \dots, O_m: u_m\}$

-where $v_i$ is the value of $I_i$, $u_i$ is the value of $O_i$, and $l\_key$ is the key in $S_I$ to indicate $L$.
-For instance, $l\_key$ is \textit{candiate answers} for the MCQA task.
+where $v_i$ is the value of $I_i$, and $u_i$ is the value of $O_i$.
 We identify the following components for effective instruction tuning: \begin{itemize}[leftmargin=0.4cm] \item \textbf{Task Prompt $TP$}.
 The task prompt $TP$ provides instructions for generating $T_O$ conditioned on $T_I$ and is necessary for instruction tuning.
-We incorporate a key named \textit{instruction} in $S_I$ to provide such information.
+We incorporate a key named \emph{instruction} in $S_I$ to provide such information.

-\item \textbf{Label Space $L$}.
-The label space $L$ is applicable only for tasks with limited label spaces and includes all possible outputs.
-For example, $L$ for the MCQA task comprises all candidate answers.
-Including $L$ in $S_I$ offers the following benefits: (1) Improving training consistency.
-For example, in the case of the MCQA task, if the correct option is \textit{(A) Sundar Pichai}, the answer can be \textit{A}, \textit{(A)}, or the entire option \textit{(A) Sundar Pichai}.
-These answers are all valid but may cause inconsistency during training since different datasets may use different types of answers.
-Moreover, there is a diverse range of tasks with limited label spaces.
-Incorporating $L$ unifies all these tasks and scenarios as a selection task, involving choosing an item from the label space as the output.
-(2) Controlling the output.
-With $L$, we can restrict the output within a predetermined range.